🗝️API Introduction

 The Lurkr API (v2) is a RESTful API that enables seamless integration with Lurkr’s features from your own applications.
 This documentation will help you get started with making requests and handling responses.

-Create your API key in your .
+Create your API key in your profile page.
 Make sure to allow access to some servers.

 Example request using cURL: